-The bed bug bite leaves a nasty, red welt that is not easily dismissed and can cause more severe problems for hypersensitive individuals.
-However, we strongly recommend that if insects cannot be found to make the connection to such bites, that the diagnosis of such bites be done by a qualified physician or dermatologist.
+The bed bug bite usually leaves a nasty, red welt that is not easily dismissed and can cause more severe problems for hypersensitive individuals.
+However, we strongly recommend that if insects cannot be found, that the diagnosis of such bites be done by a qualified physician or dermatologist.

-The bed bug is secretive in its behavior and is similar to a flea in that its body, too, appears to be flat.
+The bed bug is secretive in its behavior and just like a flea, its body, too, appears to be flat.
 However, while the flea appears squashed together, the bed bug appears squashed down.
 As a result, these insects can squeeze into very small cracks or crevices.
-As mentioned above, the areas to look for bed bugs include mattresses (especially mattress tufts, buttons, under handles and above and below the or under the piping along the upper and lower edges and within any corner guards, box springs (above and below the piping at the upper and lower edges and within the enclosure (ticking) underneath if torn), bed frames and hollow areas where frame components connect, floor and wall moldings, picture frames and in any other objects adjacent to the victim's sleeping area.
+As mentioned above, the areas to look for bed bugs include mattresses and box springs Check tufts, buttons, under handles and above and below the piping along the upper and lower edges and within any corner guards.
+On box springs, inspect the areas where the ticking is stapled to the bottom.
+If the ticking is torn, check inside carefully for evidence.
+Finally, check bed frames and hollow areas where frame components connect, floor, wall, window and door moldings, picture frames and in any other objects adjacent to the victim's sleeping area.

 Bed bugs are able to survive for a long time without a blood meal.
 Thus a mattress that is infested with bedbugs may still be a problem, even when the bed is unused for a long period of time.